How To Avoid The Sweets And Treats This Valentine’s Day

 Barrier: THE SWEETS!!!

 Solution: First thing, don’t deprive yourself.
-The beginnings of changes in your life style are hard to maintain and it’s easy to give into temptation.
+The beginnings of changes in your lifestyle are hard to maintain and it’s easy to give in to temptation.
 Maybe instead of chocolates and sweets, you can give the gift of fruit!
-Try and avoid the ones with chocolate all over them, but if you do end up getting chocolate, eat it sparingly.
-Try to make that box of temptation last longer than just one night, store it in the freezer and make it last over several weeks.
+Try to avoid the ones with chocolate all over them, but if you do end up getting chocolate, eat it sparingly.
+Try to make that box of temptations last longer than just one night, store it in the freezer, and make it last several weeks.

 Want more free health & wellness tips?